j-dublon/react-news-app/README.md

 This is a full stack application that serves news content from a REST API via a React app.

-The live hosted app can be seen here: (link to app).
+The live hosted app can be seen [here](https://condescending-tesla-f2ac29.netlify.app).
 The app is responsive and can be viewed on both desktop and mobile.

 The back end API can be accessed [here](https://j-dublon-nc-news.herokuapp.com/api) - this serves a JSON object detailing all the endpoints of the API.
 The backend code can be found [here](https://github.com/j-dublon/be-nc-news), with instruction on how to install locally.